GiannisArk/USENIX24_DataSafety/README.md

 * LSPosed Framework (https://github.com/LSPosed/LSPosed)
 * MitM proxy (https://mitmproxy.org)
 * Reaper (https://github.com/Michalis-Diamantaris/Reaper)
+  * We modified UIHarvester's hook from _android.view.View.onDraw_ to _android.view.View.draw_ to extract Android UI elements for Android 12.
-  * We expand the list of API functions that Reaper monitors
+  * We expanded the list of API functions that Reaper monitors.
+They can be found /API_methods_list
-  * We extend the UIHarvester to identify not only native Android elements but also web Android elements using the AccessibilityService.
-We modify the method that hooks the API functions for Android 12, from _onDraw_ to _draw_.
+  * We extended the UIHarvester to identify not only native Android elements but also web elements using the AccessibilityService, we created an Accessibility Service that triggers when TYPE_WINDOW_CONTENT_CHANGED or TYPE_WINDOW_STATE_CHANGED and we hooked using LSPosed the _onAccessibilityEvent_.
 * Frida Objection for SSL Unpinning (https://github.com/sensepost/objection)

 ### Files